Jennifer Doudna: Awards and honors

 Doudna was a Searle Scholar and received the 1996 Beckman Young Investigators Award.
 In 2000, she was awarded the Alan T. Waterman Award, the National Science Foundation's highest honor that annually recognizes an outstanding researcher under the age of 35, for her structure determination of a ribozyme.
 In 2001, she received the Eli Lilly Award in Biological Chemistry of the American Chemical Society (ACS).

 In 2015, together with Emmanuelle Charpentier, she received the Breakthrough Prize in Life Sciences for her contributions to CRISPR/Cas9 genome editing technology.
 In 2016, together with Charpentier, Feng Zhang, Philippe Horvath and Rodolphe Barrangou, she received the Canada Gairdner International Award.
 Also in 2016, she received the Heineken Prize for Biochemistry and Biophysics.
 She has also been a co-recipient of the Gruber Prize in Genetics (2015), the Tang Prize (2016), the Japan Prize (2017) and the Albany Medical Center Prize (2017).
 In 2018, Doudna was awarded the NAS Award in Chemical Sciences, the Pearl Meister Greengard Prize from the Rockefeller University, and a Medal of Honor from the American Cancer Society.
 Also in 2018, she was awarded the Kavli Prize in Nanoscience (jointly with Emmanuelle Charpentier and Virginijus Šikšnys).
 In 2019, she received the Harvey Prize of the Technion/Israel for the year 2018 (jointly with Emmanuelle Charpentier and Feng Zhang) and the LUI Che Woo Prize in the category of Welfare Betterment.
 In 2020, she received the Wolf Prize in Medicine (jointly with Emmanuelle Charpentier).
 Also in 2020, Doudna and Charpentier were awarded the Nobel Prize in Chemistry "for the development of a method for genome editing."
 In 2025, she was awarded the National Medal of Technology and Innovation and was named the recipient of the 2026 Priestley Medal by the ACS.
+She was elected a member of the National Academy of Engineering in 2026.

 She was elected to the National Academy of Sciences in 2002, the American Academy of Arts and Sciences in 2003, the National Academy of Medicine in 2010 and the National Academy of Inventors in 2014.
 In 2015, together with Charpentier, she became a fellow of the American Academy of Microbiology.
 She was elected a Foreign Member of the Royal Society (ForMemRS) in 2016.
 In 2017, Doudna was awarded the Golden Plate Award of the American Academy of Achievement.
 In 2020, she was awarded a Guggenheim Fellowship.
 In 2021 she received the Award for Excellence in Molecular Diagnostics from the Association for Molecular Pathology.
 In 2021, Pope Francis appointed Doudna, and two other women Nobel laureates Donna Strickland and Emmanuelle Charpentier, as members of the Pontifical Academy of Sciences.

 She along with Charpentier was named one of the Time 100 most influential people in 2015, and she was a runner-up for Time Person of the Year in 2016 alongside other CRISPR researchers.

 In 2018 and 2023, she received honorary Doctor of Science degrees from USC and Harvard, respectively.